Skip to main content

 Parks and Recreation Management

 Parks, recreation facilities, and programs enhance our communities and contribute to our quality of life; whether we are backpacking at a national park, swimming laps at our community pool, or registering a child for summer camp, these diverse resources play a vital role.
-Within the public sector, professionals working within national, state, and local organizations are responsible for managing and providing the public with equal access to parks, recreation areas, and facilities for the health and well-being of citizens and the conservation of the environment.
+Within the public sector, professionals working in national, state, and local organizations are responsible for managing and providing the public with equal access to parks, recreation areas, and facilities that promote the health and well-being of citizens and the conservation of the environment.

-One Degree, Two Paths
+One Degree, Three Paths

-A Bachelor of Science in Parks and Recreation Management at Auburn University prepares students with training in the design, management, and administration of programs for federal, state, or community parks and recreation areas or to work with non-profit or private industries operating sports, tourism, and recreation facilities.
+A Bachelor of Science in Parks and Recreation Management at Auburn University prepares students with training in the design, management, and administration of programs for federal, state, or community parks and recreation areas, or to work with non-profit or private industries operating sports, tourism, and recreation facilities.

 Career Readiness